-Are you a parent whose child age 10-16 that has been charged with a juvenile crime?
-The State of Texas considers all people under the age of 17 to be considered a juvenile.
-The Texas Family Code governs the Juvenile Justice Code that regulates dealing with juvenile criminals.
-The laws pertaining to juveniles cans different than those pertaining to adults.
+Are you a parent with a 10-16 year old child that has been charged with a juvenile crime?
+The State of Texas considers all people under the age of 17 as a juvenile.
+The Texas Family Code governs the Juvenile Justice Code, which regulates dealing with juvenile criminals.
+The laws pertaining to juvenile crimes differ from those pertaining to adults.

-Unlike the adult criminal system, if a juvenile is arrested for an accusation of crime, a bond is not available for the child to post to allow the child to return home while the case is pending; instead, a "detention hearing" is held to determine if the child is stable enough to return to the home, which is determined by a juvenile criminal court judge.
+If a juvenile is arrested for an accusation of crime, a bond is not available for the child to post to allow them to return home while the case is pending (unlike the adult criminal system).
+Instead, a "detention hearing" is held to determine if the child is stable enough to return to the home, which is determined by a juvenile criminal court judge.

 Your Responsibilities as a Parent or Guardian

-To the State of Texas, legal guardians are obligated to appear and perform certain tasks in order to uphold regulations in juvenile proceedings, and it's import to know what to expect.
+In the State of Texas, legal guardians are obligated to appear and perform certain tasks in order to uphold regulations in juvenile proceedings.
+It's important to know what to expect.

 Parents need to understand that if their child has been arrested or accused of a crime, whether it is a misdemeanor or felony, the parent will be: